Improving Internet Security through Vulnerability Disclosure

 Today, Mozilla sent a letter to Congress in support of the Protecting Our Ability to Counter Hacking Act (PATCH Act) that was just introduced by Sen. Cory Gardner, Sen. Ron Johnson, Sen. Brian Schatz, Rep. Blake Farenthold, and Rep. Ted Lieu.

 We support the PATCH Act because it aims to codify and make the existing Vulnerabilities Equities Process more transparent.
-The Vulnerabilities Equities Process (VEP) is the U.S. government’s process for reviewing and coordinating the disclosure of new vulnerabilities learns about.
+The Vulnerabilities Equities Process (VEP) is the U.S. government’s process for reviewing and coordinating the disclosure of new vulnerabilities it learns about.

 The VEP remains shrouded in secrecy, and is in need of process reforms to ensure transparency, accountability, and oversight.
 Last year, I wrote about five important reforms to the VEP we believe are necessary to make the internet more secure.
 The PATCH Act includes many of the key reforms, including codification in law to increase transparency and accountability.